abhchand/vanilla-tree-viewer/README.md

 - Contribution is encouraged!
 But please open an issue first to suggest a new feature and confirm that it will be accepted before filing a pull request.

+You can also help support this project.
+If you've found this or any other of my projects useful, I would greatly appreciate if you could [buy me a coffee](https://www.buymeacoffee.com/abhchand)!

 # <a name="changelog"></a>Changelog

 See [release notes](https://github.com/abhchand/vanilla-tree-viewer/releases)